Eric Crouch: College career

 In 2001 Crouch had his best year, breaking school or NCAA records almost weekly and appearing to be a serious contender for the Heisman Trophy.
-In the first game of the 2001 season, a 21-7 defeat of TCU, Crouch surpassed Tommie Frazier as Nebraska's all-time total offense leader.
+In the first game of the 2001 season, a 21–7 defeat of TCU, Crouch surpassed Tommie Frazier as Nebraska's all-time total offense leader.
 He became the Big 12 all-time career rushing quarterback in the emotionally charged game against Rice.
 The next week, against Missouri, Crouch was backed up near the goal line when he scrambled to escape from defenders and pulled off a 95-yard touchdown run, the longest in school history.
 Against Iowa State the following week, Crouch broke the record for career touchdowns by a quarterback.
 Crouch became only the fourth player in Division 1 history to both pass and rush for 3,000 yards in a career with his performance against Texas Tech.
-Next, in a hard-fought game against defending national champion Oklahoma, Crouch again showed off his speed and playmaking abilities, this time serving as quarterback and receiver in a single play, the famous "Black 41 Flash Reverse Pass" in which Crouch made a 63-yard touchdown reception.
+Next, in a hard-fought game against defending national champion Oklahoma, Crouch again showed off his speed and playmaking abilities, this time serving as quarterback and receiver in a single play, the famous "Black 41 Flash Reverse" in which Crouch made a 63-yard touchdown reception.
 By mid-November Crouch had set a school record for most career wins as a starter and became only the ninth quarterback in D-1A history to have won 35 games as a starter.
-The Cornhuskers were 11-0 going into the annual contest with Colorado the day after Thanksgiving.
-Crouch had a career day, setting the school record for offense yards in a single game with 360 yards.
+The Cornhuskers were 11–0 going into the annual contest with Colorado the day after Thanksgiving.
+While playing from behind the whole game, Crouch set the school record for offense yards in a single game with 360 yards.
 The Nebraska defense was dominated by the Buffaloes, however, and gave up a then-record 62 points to Colorado.
-The 62-36 loss appeared to have ended Nebraska's hopes of playing for the national championship and to have hurt Crouch's chances of winning the Heisman.
+The 62–36 loss did not end Nebraska's hopes of playing for the national championship and Crouch's chances of winning the Heisman.
 Two weeks later, Crouch was announced as the recipient of the award, edging out Florida's Rex Grossman and Miami's Ken Dorsey in the closest Heisman ballot since 1985.
 His outstanding season also was recognized when he won the Davey O'Brien Award for being the best collegiate quarterback in the nation during the 2001 season.
 In the meantime several highly ranked teams were upset and in the final BCS rankings, Nebraska beat out one-loss Oregon and two-loss Colorado to earn the No. 2 spot in the BCS rankings.
 The final BCS rankings were steeped in controversy since Nebraska had the chance to play in the Rose Bowl for the national championship despite not winning a conference or division championship.
 In the Rose Bowl on January 3, 2002, Crouch rushed for 114 yards against the Miami Hurricanes but was denied a touchdown for the first time since September, 1999.
-The No. 1 Hurricanes defeated the Cornhuskers 37-14, leaving Crouch with a 35-7 record as a starting quarterback.
+The No. 1 Hurricanes defeated the Cornhuskers 37–14, leaving Crouch with a 35–7 record as a starting quarterback.